 Model (4) provides no evidence for the proposition that the observable aggregated behaviour of democracies with respect to economic sanctions is driven by the policy of the US, as suggested by Hafner-Burton and Montgomery (2008).
-The three-way interaction term $US^(std)$ Demo Sender(std) Demo Target is not statistically significant.
+The three-way interaction term $US^(std)$ Demo Sender\(std) Demo Target is not statistically significant.
 I therefore reject H4, that the US is the only democracy less likely to issue economic sanctions against other democracies.
 I find no evidence for particular behaviour of the US in relation to other democracies.
 Furthermore, in Model (5), I do not find evidence to support the proposition in Wallace (2013), that economic peace is subject to economic sanctions over security issues.
-The three-way interaction term Security(std) Demo Sender(std) Demo Target is not significant.
-Consequently, I can reject H5, that economic peace is driven by security issues.32
+The three-way interaction term Security\(std) Demo Sender\(std) Demo Target is not significant.
+Consequently, I can reject H5, that economic peace is driven by security issues.

 Finally, in order to study the detailed structure of the relation between democracy level of the sender and the target state and the probability of sanction imposition, I offer a contour plot in Figure 2.
-This visualisation of the results in Table 2 (Model (3)) allows disaggregation of the dyadic democracy score and taking greater advantage of the continuous variables used in the analysis.
+This visualisation of the results in Table 1 (Model (3)) allows disaggregation of the dyadic democracy score and taking greater advantage of the continuous variables used in the analysis.
 In Figure 2, I observe that states with a democracy score of 7 or higher show a large variation in their behaviour towards imposition of economic sanctions, i.e. they are not likely to impose sanctions against states with a low democracy scores, and increasingly likely to impose sanctions as the democracy score of the target increases.
 In contrast, senders with a democracy score of 3 or lower are largely indifferent in their sanctioning behaviour to the democracy level of the target state.
 This result suggests that a small number of democratic institutions have no constraining effect on leaders.
 While senders with a democracy score between 3 and 7 are more likely to impose sanctions against more democratic targets, the dynamic is not as strong as for states with a democracy score of 7 or higher.
 These findings are consistent with the traditional cut-off point for a state to be considered a democracy - a score above 6 (Jeong and Peksen, 2019) or above 7 (Wallace, 2013) on the Polity IV scale.
-These predictions are not present in the scholarship to date.33
+These predictions are not present in the scholarship to date.

-31Figure A.1 in the Appendix provides a sensitivity analysis of the results from Table 2, Model (3).
+$^{23}$ Figure A.1 in the Appendix provides a sensitivity analysis of the results from Table 1, Model (3).

-32The appendix (Table A.2) provides a three-way test with the Trade variable, following Morgan et al.'s (2014) suggestion that trade-related sanctions may follow a different dynamic to other sanctions, as they are often imposed "automatically" due to WTO rules or a Free Trade Agreement specification.
+$^{24}$ The Appendix (Table A.5) provides a three-way test with the Trade variable, following Morgan et al.'s (2014) suggestion that trade-related sanctions may follow a different dynamic to other sanctions, as they are often imposed "automatically" due to WTO rules or a Free Trade Agreement specification.
 However, I do not find evidence for this argument in the data.

-33After removing cases of successful threats from the sample, the dynamics presented in Figure 2 are still consistent with the main results for senders with a democracy score equal to or higher than 7 and equal to or smaller than 3.
-For senders with a democracy score between 3 and 7, there is less variation in the predicted probability of sanction imposition, probably due to a smaller sample size.
+argument in the data.
+After removing cases of successful threats from the sample, the dynamics presented in Figure 2 are still consistent with the main results for senders with a democracy score equal to or higher than 7 and equal to or smaller than 3.